AaronHKim/Aaron_blog/_posts/2018-02-05-secant-method.md

 second_pt=2.75;
 ```
 #### Applying the function
-This method stores the two outputs:
+This method stores the three outputs:
 * p_n: an [1 x n] vector holding the approximated root of f(x)
 * n:   [n x 1] vector holding the iteration number
 * error: the approximate error for our method